francois-roseberry/monopoly-js/README.md

 # Monopoly-js
-Update November 7, 2015
-if there has been no published commits for a while now, it's because I'm working on the trade now, and and all my commits are local.
-So the project hasn't stopped
+Update November 21, 2015 : A first version of trade is available.
+In this version, the computer player will only accept the offer if it is neutral for him or to his advantage.
+In other words, he won't make concessions.

 Implementation of the Monopoly game in javascript, rendering done with D3

-Not yet a complete Monopoly game, right now players alternate, roll the dice, buy properties and pay rents (and eventually go bankrupt).
-That's it.
-Not very exciting but at least the main game flow is operational, from the beginning to the end.
+Not quite yet a complete Monopoly game, right now players alternate, roll the dice, buy and trade properties and pay rents (and eventually go bankrupt).
+The main game flow is operational, from the beginning to the end.

 Features missing to be a complete game of Monopoly :
 * Building houses and hotels